gvwilson/buildtogether.tech/src/research/index.md

 Program analysis can tell us many other things as well, all of which should influence the design of future systems.
-For example, Python, JavaScript, and many other languages are [%i "dynamic typing" "typing!dynamic" %]dynamically typed[%/i%], while [%i "static typing" "typing!static" %]statically typed[%/i%] languages like Java that restrict variables to particular types of data. [%b Akerblom2015 %] looked at how often Python programs actually rely on dynamic typing, and found that it was taken advantage of in only 2.5% of cases.
+For example, Python, JavaScript, and many other languages are dynamically typed[%i "dynamic typing" "typing!dynamic" %], while statically typed[%i "static typing" "typing!static" %] languages like Java that restrict variables to particular types of data. [%b Akerblom2015 %] looked at how often Python programs actually rely on dynamic typing, and found that it was taken advantage of in only 2.5% of cases.
 Adding generics (i.e., type declarations like `Array<int>`) only makes